Electrogravitational

 and clocks that are stationary relative to the massive body in the same way as

-velocity in the absence of the massive body.
+in the absence of the massive body.
 This

 means that in both cases, the same relativistic effects appear that reduce the

-size of the rulers and slow down the time of the clock, regardless of whether
+size of the rulers and slow down time of the clock, regardless of whether the

-the flux of the dynamic medium moves relative to the rulers and the clock, or
+flux of the dynamic medium moves relative to the rulers and the clock, or the

-the rulers and the clock themselves move relative to the dynamic medium.
+rulers and the clock themselves move relative to the dynamic medium.
 In

-particular, relativistic effects due to movement at a speed of a certain reference frame in an inertial
+particular, relativistic effects due to movement at a speed

 reference frame depend on the Lorentz factor

-.
-If we put , then instead of the Lorentz factor in
+, then instead of the Lorentz factor in

-general relativity, the equivalent value appears.
+general relativity, the equivalent value

-The above
+The above features

-features of the dynamic medium are in complete agreement with the properties of
+of the dynamic medium are in complete agreement with the properties of

 electrogravitational vacuum, in which photons are formed from relativistic